Tokyo Expat Guide

-Tokyo has a shop for practically anything one could ever want to buy: from cutting edge electronics to colourful anime goods, traditional crafts, trendy fashion and branded goods.
-Tokyo’s varied sightseeing districts double as shopping districts, many of them with their own character and specialities.
+Tokyo has a shop for practically anything one could ever want to buy: from cutting-edge electronics to colourful anime goods, traditional crafts, trendy fashion and branded goods.
+Tokyo’s varied sightseeing districts double as shopping districts, many of them with their own character and specialties.

 Expat healthcare in Tokyo and healthcare in Japan as a whole is largely dependent on one’s employer.
 Even if expats opt for a nationalized healthcare plan, they will be liable for up to 30 per cent of their medical expenses.
 Expats would prefer an international health insurance plan.

 4. Insurance for Expatriates in Tokyo

 Most expatriates will want to obtain international medical coverage if residing in Japan.
 Medical evacuation is recommended along with a plan that provides global medical treatment.
 A plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended.
 Many expats should also obtain global life and disability insurance coverage.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Japan:

 - Expat Life and Disability Insurance

 - Travel Insurance